zeroarst/callbackfragment/README.md

 ```
 # Usage

-When we want to make Fragment interactive we often cast the host into the interface in `onAttach` like below.
+When we want to make Fragment interactive we often cast the host into types in `onAttach` like below.
 ```java
 public interface FragmentInteractionListener {
     void onClickButton(MyFragment fragment);